Taxation in ancient Rome: Usage and effects

-Fall of the Roman Empire
+Throughout much of Roman history the tax burden was almost exclusively laid on the poorest people of the Empire while wealthier bureaucrats could avoid taxation.
+These systems may have contributed to the concentration of wealth and land in the hands of a small class of aristocrats.
+Excessive taxation may also have limited the ability of provinces such as Egypt to provide goods to customers.
+Taxpayer money was often abused in ancient Rome.
+Instead of funding public projects or internal improvements, it was often used for the more selfish pursuits of bureaucrats.
+Hopkins argues that the tax collection systems of the Roman Empire funneled wealth into an aristocratic class, which was then primarily used to fund the Roman military and to maintain the luxurious lifestyle of Roman elites.
+Emperor Julian stopped the city of Corinth from taxing the city of Argos, over which they had been given some power, and using that money to fund wild beast hunts.

 During the late Roman empire the level of taxation progressively needed to increase as the Roman empire needed to continue funding the military.
 Most of the responsibility for taxation fell on the lower classes and especially the farmers.
-By the reign of Diocletian 90 per cent of the government's revenue came from tax on agriculture.
-This was possibly a major factor in the inability of the empire to adequately man its legions.
 Bureaucrats used their position of authority to evade taxes, leaving the burden of taxation on the poorer citizens.
-By now, taxes consumed more than one third of most farmers' gross income.
-Emperor Constantine refused to place the empire's revenue back into circulation, thus hurting the economy, and forced farmers to sell their goods at low prices due to the emperor's economic policies.
+By now, taxes consumed enough produce to risk the peasants survival.
+Emperor Constantine refused to place the empire's revenue back into circulation, thus hurting the economy, and forcing farmers to sell their goods at low prices due to the emperor's economic policies.
 Preventing them from gathering the funds necessary to meet the high tax burden.
 People who were unable to bear this burden would have agreed to become indebted to landlords in exchange for protection, effectively transforming them from free citizens into serfs.
 The poor flocked to these estates, and as they grew the usage of money became increasingly rarer.
-This crippled the economy and the ability of the military to gather the necessary funds.
+This crippled the economy and the ability of the military to gather the necessary funds and manpower.
 The poverty-stricken lower class often turned towards crime.

 Heavy taxation made the Roman government appear as oppressors, possibly contributing to the loss of provinces such as Africa.
 Germanic incursions forced the emperors to lower tax rates in the year 413.
-The government of Rome also decreed that for five years, the tax rate of Italy was reduced by 80 per cent.
+The government of Rome also decreed that for five years, the tax rate of Italy was reduced by 80%.
 Despite these reductions, the provinces of Rome struggled to pay their taxes, and the Roman government was unable to receive the funding it needed.
 Increased levels of inflation reduced the value of the money the government received in taxation.
 The difficulties in receiving proper tax funds impaired the Roman state's ability to adequately fund the army.
 Most Late Roman tax money was used to pay off Germanic peoples.